-591 6.
-Broader perspectives and conclusions
+6. Broader perspectives and conclusions

-In a recent paper, entitled Review of turbulence measurements using ground-based wind lidars, 592 Sathe and Mann (2013) conclude that "Non-coherent detection may also provide possible new 593 ways to estimate atmospheric turbulence, but to our knowledge it does not, so far, challenge the 594 capabilities of coherent Doppler lidars."
-In this paper, we have (1) introduced a new motion 595 estimation method; (2) made the first direct comparisons of the "non-Doppler motion estimation 596 approach" with Doppler lidar; and (3) computed transfer functions to estimate the filtering effect 597 of the approach.
-The new motion estimation method resolves finer spatial scale flow details than 598 the traditional cross-correlation algorithm (Hamada et al. 2015).
-The comparisons in the time 599 domain reveal excellent correlation in terms of 10-min averages, close for example to standards 600 expected of commercial floating lidars (Carbon Trust 2013).
-However, the proposed approach still 601 underestimates the TKE by about 50% of what is observed by Doppler lidar.
-It is important to 602 keep in mind that the Doppler also provides a filtered version of the actual flow field.
-603
+In a recent paper by Sathe and Mann (2013, p.
+3162), they conclude that "Non-coherent detection may also provide possible new ways to estimate atmospheric turbulence, but to our knowledge it does not, so far, challenge the capabilities of coherent Doppler lidars."
+In this paper, we have 1) introduced a new motion estimation method, 2) made the first direct comparisons of the "non-Doppler motion estimation approach" with Doppler lidar, and 3) computed transfer functions to estimate the filtering effect of the approach.
+The new motion estimation method resolves finer spatial-scale flow details than the traditional cross-correlation algorithm (Hamada et al. 2015, manuscript submitted to J. Atmos.
+Oceanic Technol.).
+The comparisons in the time domain reveal excellent correlation in terms of 10-min averages, which are close, for example, to standards expected of commercial floating lidars (Carbon Trust 2013).
+However, the proposed approach still underestimates the TKE by about 50% of what is observed by Doppler lidar.
+It is important to keep in mind that the Doppler also provides a filtered version of the actual flow field.

 Two horizontal components are required for wind speed and direction.
-The proposed approach delivers dense 2-component wind fields from a single lidar, whereas a single Doppler only produces a single component.
-In addition to wind resource assessment, wind fields such as delivered by Typhoon from REAL imagery enable the visualization and investigation of meteorological phenomena such as vortices and fronts.
+The proposed approach delivers dense twocomponent wind fields from a single lidar, whereas a single Doppler only produces a single component.
+In addition to wind resource assessment, wind fields such as delivered by Typhoon from REAL imagery enable the visualization and investigation of meteorological phenomena, such as vortices and fronts.
 They also open the possibility of studies in the Lagrangian reference frame, and the tracking of flow structures or aerosol features.

 Acknowledgments.
-This material is based upon work supported by the National Science Founda tion's Physical and Dynamic Meteorology Program under Grant No. AGS 1228464.
+This material is based upon work supported by the National Science Foundation's Physical and Dynamic Meteorology Program under Grant AGS 1228464.
 Dr. Christoph Thomas provided helpful suggestions for data analysis.